polarlabsdev/django-starterkit/README.md

 To give someone full permissions as a dev, make them a superuser, no group needed.
 To allow someone to sign into admin, make them a staff user, they will inherit their own individual permissions + the permissions of their group.

+## Tips

+- End all your urls with a "/"!
+Django gets kind of quirky around urls without a / at the end, and doesn't play nicely with node fetch (if you're using JS on your front end)
+- Don't forget to run `poetry exec pc_init` at the beginning of each project to configure precommit!

 ## Further help

 To get more help on the tools used in this project check out: